sorbet/sorbet/website/docs/static.md

-  (**Note**: Sorbet will still parse and store [method signatures](sigs.md) even in `# typed: false` files, for use whenever it sees a call to that method in `# typed: true` or higher files. `# typed: false` only prevents that method's body from being typechecked, which means that a signatures in `# typed: false` files are simply assumed to hold.)
+  (**Note**: Sorbet will still parse and store [method signatures](sigs.md) even in `# typed: false` files, for use whenever it sees a call to that method in `# typed: true` or higher files. `# typed: false` only prevents that method's body from being typechecked, which means that signatures in `# typed: false` files are simply assumed to hold.)

 - At `# typed: true`, things that would normally be called "type errors" are